 With these numbers looming, retailers around the world are bracing themselves for even more returns this year, as online shopping becomes an even bigger part of our lives.

 Return rates vary widely by industry, sales channel, product type, and how return data is collected and counted.
-The trend, according to reports, is led by younger shoppers who often view online purchases as rentals.
+The trend is led by younger shoppers, who often view online holiday purchases as rentals.
 Returns can quickly reverse your holiday success when you adjust performance for returns and realize: